solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Deployment

 The moment you publish your source code as a software it becomes legacy and you need to support it.
 From SSDLC perspective this means that you need to actively do the things that you need to have processes for.
+It also means that you have published your software open for use.
+You will get feedback and you need to have processes to deal with it.
+You can gather insights of the usage by monitoring the software but you could also make your software open for hacking with bug bounty program.
+Minimum requirement is that you know how to process feedback.

 * Change management
 * Reading news (and vulnerability informations)
 * Incident and response
 * Monitoring and alerting
+* Bug bounty

 #### Retirement